Nuisance wildlife management: Habitat modification

-Repellents
+Chemical repellents

 Using a repellent that changes the behavior of an animal may lead to a reduction or elimination of damage.
-Several available repellents, such as objectionable-tasting coatings or odor repellents may deter wildlife from feeding on plants.
-Other repellents such as sticky, tacky substances placed on or near windows, trees or buildings may deter many birds and small mammals.
-Unfortunately, most wildlife soon discover that repellents are not actually harmful, and the animals may quickly become accustomed to the smell, taste or feel of these deterrents.
+Several available repellents, such as bad-tasting coatings or odor repellents may deter wildlife from feeding on plants.
+Tactile repellents (e.g., slightly sticky residue) may discourage bird roosting.
+Other non-lethal chemical repellents include using predator urine, irritants of the mucous membranes, or chemicals which cause gastrointestinal irritation.
+Generally, non-toxic repellents are short-lasting at best and completely ineffective at worst for deterring vertebrate nuisance wildlife.